 Strategy: Reevaluate Safety Committee Usage Unit Objective: Provide a safe work environment.
-Requestor(s): Dawn Schlechte Description.
-The profession will resistable static property the committee marks a course of

-Description: The safety committee will revitalize their purpose.
+Requestor(s): Dawn Schlechte Description: The safety committee will revitalize their purpose.
 Currently the committee meets a couple of times a month to do an overview of claims, does building audits, and decides on the use of grant funds.
 The safety committee (with some additional personnel) would now have an established time once a month to review new accidents (whether or not they turn into claims) step-by-step.
 The committee would determine if there are procedural changes that could be recommended to the appropriate area.

-Mov.
-2015 Status Statement:

-Mid-Year Progress Report: The safety committee has met twice this year.
+Aug.
+2016 Status Statement: Meeting progress target Nov.
+2015 Status Statement: Meeting progress target Mid-Year Progress Report: The safety committee has met twice this year.
 Accident claims are being review by an accident review committee.
 Bill Bloch, IPRF consultant, has been in attendance at these meetings and providing input and support.
 Human Resources has worked with the committee and created new forms to be used for injury reporting.
 These forms are completed not only by the injured employee, but any witnesses to the injury and includes a supervisor investigation report.
 We hope these new forms will gather additional information regarding the injury and any corrective action needed.
 The committee also completed a campus wide safety inspection in March 2016.
 These inspections were done together as a committee and they identified emergency lighting and signs that needed replacement.
 As an exciting note, Lake Land College was nominated for most improved member for 2015 due to the reduction of reported claims.

 Strategy: Safe College Training Unit Objective: Provide a safe work environment.
-Requestor(s): Dawn Schlechte Description : Human Resources will provide appropriate and timely training for all current and new college employees to ensure the safety, health and welfare of campus employees, students and the community.
+Requestor(s): Dawn Schlechte Description: Human Resources will provide appropriate and timely training for all current and new college employees to ensure the safety, health and welfare of campus employees, students and the community.
 Training will consist of safety and workplace training as well as mandated trainings as required by law.
 Aug.
 2016 Status Statement: Meeting progress target Nov.
-2015 Status Statement: Meeting progress target Mid Voor Drowners Deports All new bines and hains agains a garage in Cofe Colleges.
-These garages include

-Mid-Year Progress Report: All new hires are being assigned courses in Safe Colleges.
+2015 Status Statement: Meeting progress target Mid-Year Progress Report: All new hires are being assigned courses in Safe Colleges.
 These courses include Conflict Management, Sexual Harassment, Blood Borne Pathogens, Diversity Awareness, Ferpa, DCFS Mandatory Reporter, Office Ergonomics (if applicable), Title IX, and General Ethics.
 The Human Resources Department has worked with Jean Anne Grunloh this year to create a Board Policy Manual Training opportunity.
 This training requires the employee to search Lake Land's board policies and answer questions regarding different areas.
 Custodial and maintenance staff completed required annual safety training through Safe Colleges.
 Additionally, employees noted in the blood borne pathogen policy have been assigned their annual refresher course.
 For calendar year 2016, there were 122 employees that completed either annual training or new hire training.
 Human Resources continues to monitor this program monthly to alert supervisors to any employee that has not completed the required courses.
 Full-time employees have the completion status on their 90 day evaluations and is reviewed by their supervisor.
 Safe Colleges training program is paid out of the annual IPRF safety grant.